 Music Room

 This room is the ‘Yellow Room’, with all upholstery in yellow and a grand piano.
-Guests were received here as music and revelry filled the room.
+The royals received guests here as music and revelry filled the room.

 Billiards Room